 But after China reformed its economy in the 1980s, opera houses had to appeal to a new middle class in order to be profitable.

-Now, it’s mostly seen as a traditional art form, and its popularity has waned, but the government is making efforts to reinvest in it.
+Now, it’s mostly seen as a traditional art form, and though its popularity has waned, the government is making efforts to reinvest in it.

 Among the different varieties, Sichuan opera is unique because it’s an amalgamation of different opera styles in China.

 Sichuan opera arose about 300 years ago, when the province was sparsely populated.
 The government at the time wanted to build up the region and incentivized people to move there.